rizzo-rocks/satellite-tasker/README.md

 ```

 ### Notes
 1. What sort of data would I even be working with?
-Need to create fake data in order to explore the optimization algorithms.
-This is mostly going to be guesswork based on the research I've done, doesn't need to be perfect.
-Using Python dataclasses to create Satellite, GroundStation and ObservationTask class, representing (what I think might be) the key features to consider.
-Make fake JSON data.
-Create some satellite and ground station configs, write a script that generates fake observation tasks ./data/task_generator.py.
+Key objects: satellite, ground station, tasks.
+Create Python dataclasses for each, try to represent relevant fields (based on my research, lots of guesswork here).
+Create fake satellite/ground station JSON's, write a  task generator script for the task objects.

 ### Sources
 * https://davincisatellite.nl/task-scheduling-on-the-satellite/